src-its/ca-web/content/git_ssh-setup.md

     Enter a file in which to save the key(/Users/you/.ssh/id_rsa): [Press enter]

-##### Add your SSH key to GitHub
+#### Adding your SSH key to GitHub

 Copy the SSH key.

 Use your SSH key filename to replace the example filename.
 When copying your key, don't add any newlines or whitespace.

     $ clip < ~/.ssh/id_rsa.pub
     # Copies the contents of the id_rsa.pub file to your clipboard

-If this doesn't work, you can locate the hidden .ssh folder to find the file and manually copy its content using a text editor.
+If this doesn't work, you can locate the hidden `.ssh folder` to find the file and manually copy its content using a text editor.

 Go to Settings.

 In the user settings sidebar, click SSH keys.